-Degree candidates have two options for satisfying the thesis/practicum requirement for the Master of Arts or Master of Science degree:
+Degree candidates have two options for satisfying the capstone requirement for the master's degree:

-- Complete a traditional research-based master's thesis on a relevant topic. - Complete a practicum that results in a work-world document.
+- Complete a traditional research-based master's thesis on a relevant topic. - Complete a 300-hour internship with an external client on a relevant topic.

-It is important that the student understand that he/she is solely responsible for the success of the thesis/practicum.
+It is important that the student understand that he/she is solely responsible for the success of the thesis/internship.
 The student needs to be in charge of completing all paperwork for the school, The Graduate School, registrar, etc., and for meeting all deadlines to matriculate successfully.
 The student will need to contact these offices well ahead of the semester in which he/she plans to graduate to ensure that all deadlines can and will be met.